 In this article, we will discuss the cellular arrangement, function and clinical relevance of the Zona Fasciculata.

 The Zona Fasciculata is made up of parenchymal cells known as spongiocytes, arranged into columns (sometimes called fascicles) with venous sinuses in between.
-Blood flows into the adrenal gland from branches of the phrenic and renal arteries as well as the aorta.
-From here blood flows through the adrenal tissue from superficial to deep, draining into sinusoids in the adrenal medulla and eventually into a central adrenal vein.
+Blood flows into the adrenal gland from the adrenal arteries, which are branches of the phrenic and renal arteries as well as the aorta.
+From here, blood flows through the adrenal tissue from superficial to deep, draining into sinusoids in the adrenal medulla and eventually into the central adrenal vein.